aciatto/Projects/README.md

-# Projects
+# Python Projects
-List of projects I want to explore
+List of practice python projects that I've worked on

+So far I completed CodeAcademy's Python Tutorial as well as the exercises on Codingbat.com

 ### Ideas:

-1. Is this a good investment: ask user questions about the company and respond
-2. Email scraper to scrape StrictlyVC/TermSheet
-3. Personal website to look like https://www.sahillavingia.com and include links to stuff I like
+1. 99 Bottles of Beer